 Benefits of Green Tea for Cognition and Mental Performance

 Caffeine is the most popular and most widely consumed psychostimulant.
 It can bring a short-term improvement of cognitive function, alertness, and mood.
 In some cases, however, caffeine can provoke anxiety, headaches, and sleep problems (3).
-Many people have issues with caffeine addiction and withdrawal symptoms after long-term excessive consumption.
+Many people have issues with a caffeine addiction and withdrawal symptoms after long-term excessive consumption.

 Then why is green tea so good for mental health and cognition?